karolberezicki/Krlbr.Optimizely.ImageSharp.Web/README.md

 ### License

-- Baaijte.Optimizely.ImageSharp.Web is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0)
+- Krlbr.Optimizely.ImageSharp.Web is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0)
 - ***This package is supported in a best effort sense***

  ***Note***